LDAP Setup Example

 Add organizational units, users, and groups

-For this example's use case, all users and organizational units will be added under the default domain already provided after setting up the LDAP server.
+For this example use case, all users and organizational units will be added under the default domain created during the LDAP server setup.

-You can refer to Oracle LDAP Security Fundamentals Docs for more info about Users, Groups and Organizational Units in LDAP servers.
+You can refer to the Oracle LDAP Security Fundamentals documentation for additional information about Users, Groups, and Organizational Units in LDAP servers.

-After setting up all organizational units, groups, and users as described in the next steps, your LDAP tree structure should look as follows:
+After creating all organizational units, groups, and users as described in the following steps, your LDAP tree structure should look like this:

 Organizational units